Barbara Lynn

 Barbara Lynn (born Barbara Lynn Ozen, later Barbara Lynn Cumby, January 16, 1942) is an American rhythm and blues and electric blues guitarist, singer and songwriter.
 She is best known for her R&B chart-topping hit, "You'll Lose a Good Thing" (1962).
 In 2018, Lynn received a National Heritage Fellowship.
+In 2026 Lynn was further honored by being inducted into the Blues Hall of Fame.

 Life and career

 She was born in Beaumont, Texas, and attended Hebert High School.
 She was raised Catholic and sang in the choir at her local parish.
 She also played piano as a child, but switched to guitar, which she plays left-handed.
 Inspired by blues artists Guitar Slim and Jimmy Reed, and pop acts Elvis Presley and Brenda Lee, and winning several local talent shows, she created an all-female band, Bobbie Lynn and Her Idols.

 She began performing in local clubs in Texas.
 Singer Joe Barry saw her and introduced Lynn to producer Huey P. Meaux, who ran several record labels in New Orleans.
 Her first single, "You'll Lose a Good Thing", for which she was the songwriter, was recorded at Cosimo Matassa's J&M Recording Studio with session musicians including Mac Rebennack (Dr. John).
 Released by Jamie Records, it was a number 1 US Billboard R&B chart hit and Top 10 Billboard Hot 100 hit in 1962.
 The song was later recorded by Aretha Franklin and became a country hit record for Freddy Fender.

 Lynn released an album, also titled You'll Lose A Good Thing, which featured ten of her compositions.

 Unusual for the time, Lynn was a female African American singer who both wrote most of her own songs and played a lead instrument.
 Soon Lynn was touring with such soul musicians as Gladys Knight, Stevie Wonder, Smokey Robinson, Dionne Warwick, Jackie Wilson, Sam Cooke, Otis Redding, James Brown, Al Green, Carla Thomas, Marvin Gaye, Ike and Tina Turner, the Temptations, and B.B.
 King.
 She appeared at the Apollo Theater, twice on American Bandstand.
 In 1965, she had her song, "Oh Baby (We've Got A Good Thing Goin')" (1964) covered by the Rolling Stones on their album The Rolling Stones Now! in America and Out Of Our Heads in the UK.
 The song was also recorded by Bill Wyman's Rhythm Kings, with Beverly Skeete lead singing.
 Lynn continued to record for the Jamie label until 1966 and had several more minor hits.